ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 a managed, cloud-based network security service that helps protect resources in your Azure virtual networks; a stateful firewall, analyzes the complete context of a network connection, not just an individual packet of network traffic.
 - Built-in high availability.
 - Unrestricted cloud scalability.
 - Inbound and outbound filtering rules.
+    - create application rules in Az firewall to limit all outbound traffic from VMs to known host
 - Inbound Destination Network Address Translation (DNAT) support.
 - Azure Monitor logging.